 - drop in size

 For subsequent layers, you can simply cut a slightly smaller version of the same number and shape of petals as your first two layers.
-I used this method on the full one that mimics a ranunculus.
+I used this method on the full one that mimics a ranunculus or peony.

 - change leaf number

 Another option is to change the leaf number in differing layers.
-For example, in the flower below, I used four layers of 3 petals (pinwheeled and glued), one layer of 5 slightly smaller flat petals (pinwheeled and glued), and one layer of 5 slightly smaller flat petals made into an overlapped bud center (instructions in next section).
+For example, in the flower below, I used four layers of 3 petals (pinwheeled and glued in the center of the flower), one layer of 5 slightly smaller flat petals (pinwheeled and glued), and one layer of 5 slightly smaller flat petals made into an overlapped bud center (instructions in next section).

 Creating a center: